Carl G. Planck, Jr.

 By November 1942 Planck and Bong were moved up to Port Moresby and began flying the P-38 from 14 Mile Drome (Schwimmer) near Port Moresby.
 They were temporarily attached to the 39th Fighter Squadron in order to gain combat experience while helping the “Cobra in the Clouds” pilots with mastering the complex fighter.

 On December 27, 1942 Planck, Bong with ten 39th Squadron pilots took off from 14 Mile Drome (Schwimmer) on an intercept over the Buna area.
-Also flying that day were P-40 Warhawk pilots from the 7th and 9th Fighter Squadrons.
+Also flying that day were P-40 Warhawk pilots from the 7th Fighter Squadrons and 9th Fighter Squadrons.
 The P-38 and P-40 pilots engaged in a dog fight with Japanese aircraft including D3A Vals and A6M Zeros from the 582 Kokutai and Ki-43 Oscars from the 11th Sentai.
 This mission was the first major P-38 Lightning combat in New Guinea.
 In his combat report Planck wrote: "I pulled up to 50 yds behind Zeke, fired 2 short bursts, and a long burst from directly behind him.
 I saw an explosion on the bottom of the fuselage.
 Zeke went into a vertical dive from 1,000 feet.
 He crashed just south of Watutu Pt."
-Planck was not officially credited with this victory as it was not witnessed by a second American pilot.
+Afterward, Planck was officially credited with his first aerial victory.

 On December 31, 1942 took off from 14 Mile Drome as one of twelve P-38s led by Captain Thomas Lynch of the 39th Fighter Squadron on a mission to escort A-20 Havocs, B-25 Mitchells and B-26 Marauders on a bombing mission against Lae Airfield near Lae.
 Over the target, the P-38s engaged Ki-43 Oscars from the 11th Sentai.
 During the dog fight, Planck engaged a Japanese pilot but he found that he had lost too much altitude and withdrew to avoid the more maneuverable enemy fighter.
 He flew low over the beach when suddenly his canopy flew off with the resulting turbulence causing his plane to climb.
 Returning to 14 Mile Drome Planck made a direct landing approach and after he touched down he observed P-38F Lightning 42-12652 piloted by Lt.
 Kenneth Sparks landing with a damaged outer wing in the opposite direction.
 To avoid a head on collision, Planck swerved off the runway. jammed on his breaks and narrowly missing the control tower.
 The P-38s claimed ten enemy fighters shot down.
 Planck wrote in his combat report: "I claim no victories, however, I observed one aircraft crash in the water about 1 mile east of end of Lae Airdrome in the position in which Lt.
 [John H.] Lane claims his 'victory' to have crashed."
 Despite the optimistic claims of the P-38 pilots only one Japanese fighter was shot down and its pilot, 1st Lt.
 Hironojo Shishimoto, survived after force landing in the ocean.
 This may have been the Oscar Planck observed.
 The Ki-43 Oscar piloted by Capt.
 Tomoari Hasegawa which collided with Sparks’ P-38 was flown back towards Rabaul but Hasegawa had to land his damaged plane at Gasmata Airfield.